ADVENT WEEK OF PRAYER

 For hundreds of years, it was quiet.
 A silence that I’m sure was deafening for those that longed to hear God’s voice, and to others, the silence may have seemed like permission to think and do whatever they wanted to think and do.
-Either way, the tension of this silence was getting tighter and the longing and aching of the human heart was becoming louder.
+Either way, the tension of this silence was getting tighter and the longing and aching of the human heart were becoming louder.
 Soon, but not soon enough, the Word, God, would become skin, muscle, and bone and live amongst us, showing us the glory of the Father and his deep love for the human heart.
-God, the symphony, full of complexity, movement, beauty and power, and infinite in His being, would become a song that we could all hear and see and sing, a folk song, intimate, close, and our hearts would burn inside us.
-But those before us would have to stand in an unbearable tension.
+God, the symphony, full of complexity, movement, beauty, power, and infinite in His being, would become a song that we could all hear and see and sing, a folk song, intimate, close, and our hearts would burn inside us.
+But those before us would have to stand in unbearable tension.

-As the human heart cried out for light to break into the dark the fullness of time had come, and God sent His son, born from a woman to buy back the human heart from its varying slaveries, so that we could be named by God alone as sons and daughters adopted and chosen in Christ.
+As the human heart cried out for light to break into the dark the fullness of time had come, and God sent His son, born from a woman to buy back the human heart from its varying slaveries so that we could be named by God alone as sons and daughters adopted and chosen in Christ.
 God stepped out of heaven and became a vulnerable breakable baby to push back the darkness of the world and call us out of the darkness into an unfathomable light.

 This gospel must be recalled over and over.
 We have short memories and are easily distracted by shine and glitter.
-So we must spend weekly, monthly and yearly rhythms reminding ourselves and each of the of the gospel of Jesus, the power to save.
+So we must spend weekly, monthly and yearly rhythms reminding ourselves and each other of the gospel of Jesus, the power to save.
 We do this in moments by spending individual time with God, becoming vulnerable to the voice and presence of God in the scriptures.
-We do this weekly when we gather with the people of God and proclaim again the benefits of feasting on God and forsaking the worlds malnutrition.
+We do this weekly when we gather with the people of God and proclaim again the benefits of feasting on God and forsaking the world's malnutrition.
 We also do this “gospel recalling” through the Church Calendar.
 The most simple way to explain this calendar is to see it as a yearly cycle.
 Advent is the season we recall longing for a Savior.
 Christmas is the celebration of the arrival of that Savior.
-Lent is the journey to the cross and death of that Savior.
+Lent is the journey to the cross and the death of that Savior.
 Easter is the celebration of the resurrection of Jesus.
 Pentecost is the moment the Holy Spirit comes and Jesus builds His church in daily massive conversion.
-The church calendar is one more way to help our scattered minds remember, recall, and renew our love for Gods massive rescue plan.
+The church calendar is one more way to help our scattered minds remember, recall, and renew our love for God's massive rescue plan.